ad-si/RosettaGit/content/drafts/rosetta_code_policy.md

 ### Profanity

 We aim to have the site accessible by schools and colleges, some of which have automatic monitors which may ban pages or sites with profanity so profanity should be avoided.
-Our policy on the [[Brainf***|Brainf*!k]] language for example is to never use its name in full.
+Our policy on the [[Brainfuck|Brainf*!k]] language for example is to never use its name in full.
 (Yes, there is an esoteric programming language with that name.)

 ### Tone